 2.1.
 Hashtag tracking

 Tracking hashtags can help you see how well a hashtag is faring on Instagram.
-You will find out the evolution in number of posts, the most liked media, the location where the hashtag is used the most, the average engagement that posts with this hashtag receive, etc. This statistic is gold when you need to monitor the performance of your brand hashtag — or, if you need to monitor the performance of your competitors’ hashtags.
+You will find out the evolution in number of posts, the most liked media, the average engagement that posts with this hashtag receive, etc. This statistic is gold when you need to monitor the performance of your brand hashtag — or, if you need to monitor the performance of your competitors’ hashtags.
 You can track anywhere from 3 to 10 hashtags, depending on your plan, and compare them with one another over a selected period of time.

 2.2.
 Competitor tracking